Twig7/Capstone/README.md

 - 12:45pm: Get in touch with business owner and receive contact info for original website creator.
 - 1:15pm: Brief chat with employee with the log in info.
 Make plans to receive log in credentials later in the afternoon.
+- 1:30pm: Do more research into Wordpress
+- 3:00pm: finish up research